kermitt2/grisp/nerd-data/doc/hadoop.md

 * French and German Wikipedia XML dump: around 2 h 30 mn

+* other languages: between 30mn and 1h30

 Note: at the present time, the process works only in pseudo distributed mode (LMDB cache DB are located under local /tmp/).
 For cluster level, we would need to locate the LMDB databases for cache on the HDFS and uses distributed haddop caches to access to the cache dbs.
 However, as the runtime on a single machine is very reasonable, we have not further generalized the process.

 ## Configuration files for YARN

-We give here the Hadoop 3.* config files with YARN that we are using to process successfully the Wikidata and Wikipedia dumps.
+We give here the Hadoop `3.*` config files with YARN that we are using to process successfully the Wikidata and Wikipedia dumps.
 You can adapt them according to the capacity of your server.

 * `etc/hadoop/hadoop-env.sh`